 Murr, Karl Borromäus (2015): Nicolas Constantin, Variations IX.
 München [Hirmer], p.
 34-39.

-February 2018, the approach of Variations IX evolved to the conception of a new stage of work, referring to central aspects of Variations IX, though present from the beginning, now made more obvious through a precise formulation. ball room and wall belong to a specific, elaborated stage of investigation.
+February 2018, the approach of Variations IX evolved to the conception of a new stage of work, referring to central aspects of Variations IX, though present from the beginning, now made more obvious through a precise formulation.
+The wall-triptychs and ball room belong to a specific, elaborated stage of investigation.
 The work series cover combinations of studies in composition and performance based elements.